430058Mauger1/Unit-13-2022/doc/design/stakeholders.md

 needs 7 pages

-contrast cannot go blow 2
+contrast cannot go below 2

 no more than 2 fonts